 Prerequisites: MEC K114.
 Corequisites: MEC K250.

 This laboratory is intended to reinforce the principles of Strength of Materials and Statics by a combination of different physical experiments whereby deflection of materials can be measured, as well as calculating appropriate reactions and determining the strength of materials utilizing a series of equipment as part of this laboratory exercise.

-MEC K262 (formerly MEC K2122) 3 CREDIT HOURS MATERIALS SCIENCE

-Prerequisites: MFG K102/103.
-Corequisite: MEC K263.
-This course studies the structure and properties of engineering materials, and incorporates the presentation of materials selection, processing, and heat treatment.
+MEC K262 (formerly MEC K2122) 3 CREDIT HOURS MATERIALS SCIENCE and incorporates the presentation of materials selection, processing, and heat treatment.
 The changes in structure and properties during forming, machining, and heat treating operations are discussed.